hiroshi-yamashita/spqubo/README.md

 # Requirements

-This project was developed under Python 3.11.12 and other modules.
+This project was developed with Python 3.11.12 and other modules.

 For a complete list of project requirements, please refer to the `Dockerfile`.